FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Details of REDS-ME and REDS-RE Benchmarks

-One significant challenge in VSRDB under dynamic exposures is the lack of benchmarks for performance evaluation.
-To address this, we construct two new benchmarks, \textbf{REDS-ME} (Multi-Exposure) and \textbf{REDS-RE} (Random-Exposure).
-Both REDS-ME and REDS-RE are derived from the REDS dataset~\cite{nah2019ntire}, as described in the main paper.
+One significant challenge in VSRDB under dynamic exposures is the lack of benchmarks for systematic performance evaluation.
+To address this, we construct two new benchmarks, \textbf{REDS-ME} (Multi-Exposure) and \textbf{REDS-RE} (Random-Exposure), derived from the REDS dataset~\cite{nah2019ntire}.